apocalyptech/swh_savegame/README.md

 Terminal without problems, or in a Windows commandline/powershell.

-**Disclaimer:** This has been tested on a bunch of savegames and works just fine on the ones I have, but I am sure that there are plenty of savegame possibilities that this utility won't be able to read.
+**Disclaimer:** This has been tested on a bunch of savegames and works just fine on the ones I have, but I am sure that there are some corner cases that this utility won't be able to read.
 The utility uses Python's `assert` statement pretty frequently while loading, and does a sanity check to make sure that it can correctly write out a 100%-accurate replica of the savegame before actually making any changes, so the worst-case scenario is that the utility Just Doesn't Do Anything, but as always, keep in mind that this utility could generate a savegame that will break *SteamWorld Heist* in unexpected ways.
 Buyer beware!
 Make backups of your savegames!

 This utility does *not* parse the entire savegame; it only goes up to about the place in the file that I was interested in editing, so there's about